 There is still a small group of people who choose contacts over glasses.
 And the most common reason they give is that glasses cause dark circles.
-But, do they?
+But, do glasses cause dark circles?

-When it comes to determining whether eyeglasses cause dark circles, people don’t seem to be on the same page.
-But this remains the hottest topic among the glasses wearers, especially the ladies.
+When it comes to determining whether wearing glasses causes dark circles, people don’t seem to be on the same page.
+But this remains one of the hottest topics among glasses wearers, especially ladies.
 So, let’s talk about that today.

-While some people think that glasses help them to hide, some argue that the lenses highlight whatever blemishes or marks they have under their eyes.
+While some people think that glasses help them hide dark circles, some argue that the lenses highlight whatever blemishes or marks they have under their eyes.

 If you are planning to buy eyeglasses to be able to see clearly, don’t let these perceptions pull you back.

-The short answer is that yes, they can.
-But, only when your frame is too heavy.
+The short answer is yes, they can.
+But, only when your frame is too heavy or when the fit is improper.
 Other than that, your glasses won’t do you any wrong, trust me.

-However, you shouldn’t put the entire blame on your glasses.
+However, this doesn’t confirm that the dark circles that you have are dark circles due to specs.
 The skin around your eyes is so sensitive that almost anything can irritate it.

 It gives a dark appearance to your under-eye skin.
 And while I always advocate the use of sunglasses when spending time in the sun, a little bit of sun exposure is always good to keep your skin cells healthy.